IEA-Task-43/digital_wra_data_standard/floating_lidar_file_format/README.md

 # Floating Lidar File Format

-This subdirectory contains schema, documentation, tools, samples and guidance notes for the floating lidar file format develope in conjunction with the IEA Wind Task 43 WRA Data Model working group.
+This subdirectory contains schema, documentation, tools, samples and guidance notes for the floating lidar file format developed in conjunction with the IEA Wind Task 43 WRA Data Model working group.

+This file format is to help structure the transfer of metadata from the measurement device to the consumers of the data giving enhanced meaning to the timeseries data that is transferred.
+The WRA Data Model is used as the foundation for this but not used directly due to its complexity.

 ## Background
 In September 2024 a group of stakeholders held bi-weekly meetings with the objective of creating a floating lidar file format that could standardise the data transferred from floating lidar OEMs to users of the data.